 World Nomads Travel Insurance: Why We Love Them

 Quick Answer: World Nomads is our travel insurance choice due to their extensive coverage of adventure travel activities.
 The ability to purchase a plan even when you are on the road is also a HUGE plus for us as we are rarely in our home countries.

 The best thing about World Nomads Travel Insurance is the fact that it was built by travelers for travelers.
 Unlike most insurance companies backed by large conglomerate companies, World Nomads was born out of a need to provide backpackers with a comprehensive enough plan that was easy and flexible.

 Founder Simon Monk took out a year-long plan, expecting to be back home by the end of his insurance coverage.
 Due to unforeseen circumstances, he found himself a year later in China, with no means to get any sort of extension to his current plan.

 World Nomads Credibility

-Apart from the medical evacuation coverage, you also are covered for these key features:
+Apart from the medical evacuation coverage, cover is also provided for the following:

 - Emergency Dental